-- (a) The owners of the Company are entitled to receive dividends as and when declared by the Company and are entitled to one vote per ordinary share at meetings of the Company.
-The ordinary shares have no par value. - (b) In the current financial year, the Company reduced its issued and paid-up share capital from RM3,152,866,600 to RM93,866,585 resulting from the following: - i.
-Issuance of 216,647,700 new ordinary shares for a total cash consideration of RM10,999,985 pursuant to the private placement as below:
+(a) The owners of the Company are entitled to receive dividends as and when declared by the Company and are entitled to one vote per ordinary share at meetings of the Company.
+The ordinary shares have no par value.

+(b) In the current financial year, the Company increased its issued and paid-up share capital from RM93,866,585 to RM98,084,107 resulting from the issuance of 76,608,300 new ordinary shares for a total cash consideration of RM4,217,522 pursuant to the private placement as below: